Excitations in the Higher Lattice Gauge Theory Model for Topological Phases I: Overview: Properties from gauge theory picture

 We can label a flux tube by the group element of the closed path that measures the flux.
-This label will describe how a charge would evolve as it travels along that closed path.
-However, the value we assign to a path will depend on the start-point of that path.
+This label describes how a charge would evolve as it travels along that closed path.
+However, the value we assign to a path depends on the start-point of that path.
 To see this, we consider taking a particular closed path that links with that excitation and then changing its start-point, as shown in Figure \ref{flux_change_sp}.
 In order to traverse the new path, we must first travel the path joining the start-points, then the original closed path, and then back along the path joining the start-points.
-This means that the label of the new path is given by conjugating the group element of the old path by the element associated to the path between the start-points.
+If the original path has label $h$, then the new one will have label $g(t)hg(t)^{-1}$, where $t$ is the path between the start-points.
 We therefore see that this new path has a label that is different from the label of the original path, but which lies in the same conjugacy class.
 This means that the conjugacy class describes the excitation in a robust way, but to obtain a full description of the flux tube we must also specify its element within that conjugacy class and the start-point from which we measure that value.

-In addition to giving us the excitations that we would expect for a lattice gauge theory model, this picture will give us the braiding relations.
+This geometric picture for the two types of excitations also gives us their braiding relations.
 We already established how an electric excitation should transform as it moves through space.
-We can now consider taking an electric excitation, labelled by an irrep $R$, on a closed path that links with a flux tube labelled by $h$, as shown in Figure \ref{chargethroughloop2}.
+We can now creating a pair of electric excitations, labelled by an irrep $R$, and moving one on a closed path that links with a flux tube labelled by $h$, as shown in Figure \ref{chargethroughloop2}.
 If this closed path is the one used to define the flux, then the path label is given by the flux label of the flux tube, $h$.
-Therefore the excitation $(R,a,b)$ should become $\sum_c [D^R(h)]_{ac} (R,c,b)$ after the motion.
-On the other hand, if the path has a different start-point to the defining path of the flux, we should replace $h$ with some other element in the conjugacy class of $h$, in order to describe the transport of the charge to and from the start-point as well as around the defining loop of the flux.
-For instance, if we were to first take the charge on some path $t$ to get from a new start-point to that of the flux, then take the charge around the defining path of the flux before finally returning it along $t^{-1}$ to its initial position, then we would have
+Therefore the object $(R,a,b)$ should become $\sum_c [D^R(h)]_{ac} (R,c,b)$ after the motion.
+On the other hand, if the path has a different start-point to the defining path of the flux, we should replace $h$ with some other element $g(t)hg(t)^{-1}$ to describe the transport of the charge to and from the start-point (along path $t$) as well as around the defining loop of the flux.
+This gives us the braiding relation